BowlingSeriously.com Guide #8 - Last updated December 2020

 There are a number of books, websites, DVDs, and YouTube videos that are available.
 You can find them easily by searching around the Internet, and you can determine which ones are best for you by reading the user reviews.
 There are too many good options to mention any one in particular, but a comprehensive list of the options can be found by scrolling down the very long right sidebar at .

-3. Are there any apps to help me keep track of my bowling?
+3. Are there any other apps that can help me with my bowling?

 4. How can I keep up on what is happening in competitive bowling?